Rixbur/Ethereum-transaction-crawler/README.md

 # Ethereum-transaction-crawler
-dApp for Task that I had for an interview
+Inspect and list all transactions for an account address from ethereum network